laravel/docs/horizon.md

     php artisan horizon:continue

-You may also pause and continue specific Horizon supervisors (worker groups) using the `horizon:pause-supervisor` and `horizon:continue-supervisor` Artisan commands:
+You may also pause and continue specific Horizon [supervisors](#supervisors) using the `horizon:pause-supervisor` and `horizon:continue-supervisor` Artisan commands:

     php artisan horizon:pause-supervisor supervisor-1